Introduction to the Test

 The written test isn’t just about making sure you know the rules.
-Still, it also ensures you understand the road signs and signals that give motorists valuable information about road conditions, sudden turns ahead, traffic lights, and important upcoming intersections.
+Still, it also ensures you understand the road signs and signals that provide motorists with valuable information about road conditions, upcoming sudden turns, traffic lights, and important upcoming intersections.

-Taking and passing a written test before you get behind the wheel proves to the province that you have memorized the signs they have put up and the rules and regulations of Canadian roadways.
+Taking and passing a written test before you get behind the wheel proves to the province, specifically the department responsible for driver licensing, that you have memorized the signs posted and the rules and regulations of Canadian roadways.
 These rules and regulations ensure everyone on Nova Scotia’s roads is as safe as possible while driving.

 WHAT WILL I LEARN FROM A NOVA SCOTIA PRACTICE DRIVERS TEST?

 The practice test evaluates potential motorists’ knowledge of street and highway signs before they can hit the road.
-The practice test helps to familiarize you with these important signs as they are defined and explained in your Nova Scotia driver’s handbook.
+It is important to obtain a copy of the official Nova Scotia driver’s handbook from a service centre or the department’s website to ensure you understand the driving laws.
+The practice test helps to familiarize you with these important signs as they are defined and explained in your Nova Scotia driver’s handbook, published by the department.
 The practice test also prepares you for questions about right-of-way, what to do at an intersection, and how to merge onto and off highways.

 One of the other great benefits of the practice test that cannot be found in your driver’s manual is the “format” of the written exam.
-Taking a practice test prepares you for the style of the questions, so you can build strategies to tackle them.
+Taking a practice test prepares you for the question style, so you can build strategies to tackle them.
 The test is multiple choice, so training yourself to read each of the potential answers and using the process of elimination to weed out answers you’re sure are incorrect is a considerable benefit of practicing beforehand.
+These resources are available at various service centres and online, making it easy to access the materials you need to prepare.

 You gain not only the knowledge required of you by taking a practice test, but you also learn ways to compensate for your lack of knowledge when caught off guard by something you don’t recognize.
 And rest assured, this temporary memory lapse happens to even the best drivers, so taking a practice test keeps you from getting discouraged.
 Combining knowledge and test-taking techniques is the only way to guarantee a perfect score on your written test, and taking practice exams ahead of time gives you that combination.